thingsdb/ThingsDocs/v0/content/connect/socket/_index.md

 `RUN`     | 37 | Run a procedure, see [procedures](../../procedures-api) for more info.

 ##### CHK (Unsigned, 8bit)
-Inverse of the type: `type ^ 0xff`, this is used as a check-bit.
+Inverse of the type: `type ^ 0xff`.
+This is used as a check-bit.

 #### DATA
 Data serialized using [MessagePack](https://msgpack.org).